citadel

 BONIFACIO

 Bonifacio towers over the southernmost tip of Corsica.
-It has sculpted chalk-white limestone cliffs that plunge dramatically into the Mediterranean Sea.
+Its sculpted chalk-white limestone cliffs plunge dramatically into the Mediterranean Sea.
 These imposing sea walls are part of what makes Bonifacio one of the most popular places to visit in Corsica.

 After I reach the bottom, I walk along and under caves of eroding limestone.
 The Mediterranean views are interrupted only by paper-white sails of passing schooners.
 The water is luminous.